-Al-Pac and NFPL employ a Trapper Coordinator who works directly with area trappers.
+Al-Pac employs a Trapper Coordinator who works directly with area trappers.
 Early in the forest management process, the Coordinator contacts trappers that may be affected by the forest operations with a letter and a map.
-The Coordinator typically follows up with a phone call, visits and, often, a trapline tour of the
+The Coordinator typically follows up with a phone call,